Hyperparameter Transfer with Mixture-of-Expert Layers: Dynamical mean field theory

 where the residual stream single site measure is defined as

 Similarly, the expert moment generating functions $\mathcal Z_{\text{exp}}^\ell$ have the form

 The within-expert distribution is defined as

-We let $N_e(N)$ and $E(N)$ be diverging functions for the hidden width and expert size as a function of residual stream width $N$ at any fixed value of depth $L$.
+We let $N_e(N)$ and $E(N)$ be diverging functions for the hidden width and expert size as a function of residual stream width $N$ at any fixed value of depth $L(N)$ (possibly constant or diverging).
 We assume the following condition to be satisfied

 This is satisfied for many common scaling strategies.
 For instance, if FFN ratio $N_e / N$ is fixed and $E$ also diverges (at any rate) then this condition is satisfied as $\alpha_\star = 0$.
 Similarly, if $E/N$ is fixed and $N_e$ diverges (at any rate) then $\alpha_\star = 0$.
+We consider simultaneously diverging depth below.